propelorm/propelorm.github.com/documentation/cookbook/working-with-test-suite.markdown

 ## Fix Coding Style ##

-You can fix your coding style __before to create your commit__ by using the Symfony2 [php-cs-fixer](https://github.com/fabpot/PHP-CS-Fixer) script.
+You can fix your coding style __before creating your commit__ by using the Symfony2 [php-cs-fixer](https://github.com/fabpot/PHP-CS-Fixer) script.
 You just need to install the script:

     $ wget http://cs.sensiolabs.org/get/php-cs-fixer.phar